 • Responsible Decision Making

-The five components to SSIS SEL on Review360
+The five components to SSIS on Review360

-2. Progress Monitoring Scale: A criterion-referenced teacher-completed form that provides a quick evaluation of an entire class across the five SEL areas.
+2. Progress Monitoring Scale: A criterion-referenced teacher-completed form that provides a quick evaluation of an entire class across the five areas.
 The results are directly aligned with the Skill Units from the Class-wide Intervention Program that includes a criterion-referenced assessment of three academic areas, providing guidance that targets interventions to the specific needs of a classroom of students.

 3. Rating Forms: More in-depth norm-referenced assessments administered individually and completed by teachers, parents, or students.
 Results include standard scores, item analysis, and links to suggested Skill Units in the intervention.

-4. SSIS SEL Classwide Intervention Program 2020 (CIP): The SSIS SEL CIP 2020 now includes 30 Skill Units covering Self-Awareness, Self-Management, Social Awareness, Relationship Skills, and Responsible Decision Making using a highly effective instructional approach with all digital materials (PowerPoints, videos, etc.) to maximize engagement.
+4. SSIS Classwide Intervention Program 2020 (CIP): The SSIS CIP 2020 now includes 30 Skill Units covering Self-Awareness, Self-Management, Social Awareness, Relationship Skills, and Responsible Decision Making using a highly effective instructional approach with all digital materials (PowerPoints, videos, etc.) to maximize engagement.

 Shaywitz DyslexiaScreen™